ADK-DAYZMOD-EPOCH/Safe-Zone-Commander/README.md

 Installation Steps
 =====
--Download master branch of repo
+- Download master branch of repo
--Unpack your mission PBO using your favorite pbo manager (I use PBO MANAGER personally).
+- Unpack your mission PBO using your favorite pbo manager (I use PBO MANAGER personally).
--Inside your mission directory (where you extracted your pbo to), extract the folder AGN inside this folder.
+- Inside your mission directory (where you extracted your pbo to), extract the folder AGN inside this folder.
--Open the missions init.sqf at the very bottom insert:
+- Open the missions init.sqf at the very bottom insert:
 	[] execvm 'AGN\agn_SafeZoneCommander.sqf';

 Picture/Video